-While obviously attempting to try on a variety of different hats throughout the course of the album’s fourteen track list, Jidenna is unquestionably the most focused and sharpest when discussing subject matter relating to police violence, racial inequality and social commentary.
+While obviously attempting to try on a variety of different hats throughout the course of the album’s fourteen tracklist, Jidenna is unquestionably the most focused and sharpest when he’s discussing subject matter relating to police violence, racial inequality, and social commentary.
 One such song present on the album which does just that is “Helicopters/Beware” where Jidenna sings, “They’ll shoot you down without warning, when they see you shining bright”.
 Jidenna even manages to take a swing at Donald Trump and the political establishment “Bully of the Earth” with Jidenna rapping: